 This bible verse about taking care of yourself reminds us that even on our best days we will still need God and he will provide.
 He will keep us and strengthen us where our ability ends.
 He is our source and our strength.

 How do you put Christian self-care into practice?

-Once you know what bible verses talk about self-care, you can do better.
-With a better understanding of what God wants for us, we can begin putting these better self-care practices to work.
+Once you know what the bible says about self-care, you can do better.
+With a better understanding of what God wants for us, we can begin putting these biblical self-care practices to work.

-These bible verses about self-care are encouraging words from God to remind you that he desires you to be your best self.
+These bible verses on the topic of self-care are encouraging words from God to remind you that he desires you to be your best self.
 Being your best requires you to take time for yourself and you should not feel guilty about that!

-You can use these scriptures for your personal bible study time!
+You can use these scriptures for your personal bible study quiet time!

 - Journal them